makingspace/transmissions/README.md

 * TRIGGER_ONCE_PER_CONTENT – The notification will only be triggered once per user and per content, until processed
 * SEND_ONCE – The notification will only ever be sent once per user
 * SEND_ONCE_PER_CONTENT – The notification will only ever be sent once per user and per content
+* LAST_ONLY – The notification will be triggered and all other pending (triggered) notifications will be canceled

 #### The `@message` decorator